The France wine company JPM Owner “Jean-Pascal Noirault” Interview

 What do you do in your free time?

-My favorite books are thrillers and I watch all kinds of movies.
+I especially like thrillers, and I watch all kinds of movies.

 How about the Japanese movies?